dyaraev/dyaraev.github.io/spark/malformed-records-detection.md

 +----+----------+----+----------+----+----------+------------------+
 ```

 The code above works pretty slowly.
-The DAG shows that two additional steps are required to deserialize and serialize values in `combinedDf.map(...)`.
+The DAG shows that two additional steps are required to deserialize and serialize values in `typedDf.map(...)`.
 Ok how can we optimize it?
 First of all, it's always better to use the built-in Spark functions, which allow the Catalyst engine to optimize job execution.
 Let's check how we can rewrite it using these functions:

 ```scala
 object SchemaValidator {